 In the 1960s a small experimental MSR was operated for five years at the Oak Ridge National Laboratory in the US.
 This (and the related research) has produced a lot of useful knowledge and operating experience.
 Nevertheless, that experiment was a pilot developed to prove a concept, not a full scale reactor.

-Today much more in-depth knowledge and data are needed to allow for a first start-up of an MSR; on the other hand new technologies offer new possibilities.
+Today much more in-depth knowledge and data are needed to allow for a first start-up of an MSR; on the other hand, new technologies have matured since the 1960s, offering new possibilities.
 NRG, other research institutes and start-up companies around the world put time and effort in the development of molten salt technology for clean energy.

 ‘Thorium’ is not a type of nuclear reactor (nuclear power plant), but a type of reactor fuel.
 A thorium reactor is simply any nuclear reactor that uses thorium as its fuel.
 Most reactors running today are optimized for uranium, not thorium.
 This means that they are not as efficient as they can be in extracting energy from thorium.